The Rules relating to Use of the University Library apply to the use of the Library of the University.

 18.6.5 Closed Reserve/Electronic Reserve

-Only members of UTS as described in Rule 18.2.2 and students and staff of Insearch Ltd are eligible to use Closed Reserve/Electronic Reserve.
+Only members of UTS as described in Rule 18.2.1 and students and staff of Insearch Ltd are eligible to use the Reserve and Electronic Reserve.

 18.6.6 Borrowing privileges

 (1) Borrowing privileges will be as detailed on the UTS Library website and in official UTS Library printed publications.

 (2) All loan periods are reduced if the item is required for Reserve or requested by another client.
 If there is a request queue on an item at the time of borrowing, the loan period will be one week.
 If an item is already on loan, a notice will be sent to the borrower recalling the item with a new due date of one week from the date the notice was issued or two weeks from the original date of the loan, whichever is longer.

 (1) mutilate, damage or modify UTS Library property or facilities; or